Nothing like popsicles on a warm day for a refreshing treat.

 - If you are on the THM plan, the blend I used has maltodextrin and so it’s off plan.
 Use one of the berry powders that I offered as an alternative, and then this recipe qualifies as an “E.”

-- We used 2 scoops (1/16 tsp) of stevia.
+- We used 2 scoops (1/16 teaspoon) of stevia.
 See How to Use Stevia.
-Omit for most AIP diets or use honey or maple syrup.
+Omit for most AIP diets or use about 3 tablespoons honey or maple syrup.

 Superfood Berry Popsicles – Low Carb with AIP options